flatiron-labs/learn.co-CommonMark/quiz.md

 Short answer questions (word match) will have `[-]` to indicate the input field.

 Essays, which can be included in the `??? .... ???` block with other questions, will have `[---]` to indicate the input field (textbox).
+Essays are handled differently than the other question types.
+They are submitted for TA review; they do not have a corresponding answer in the `.answers` file.